SandorJokai/Jenkins/project-02/README.md

 <h2>Create pipeline</h2>

 In order to follow this project, it's very important that the Jenkins pipeline name's must be called *docker-ampache*.
 Once we created the pipeline, let's jump to the bottom where we can select *Pipeline script from SCM*.
-Select *Git* and paste the [Repository URL](https://github.com/SandorJokai/Jenkins/tree/master/project-02)
+Select *Git* and paste the [Repository URL](https://github.com/SandorJokai/Jenkins/)

+Once we done that, it's also important that the *Script path* name's must be called *[Jenkinsfile-02](https://github.com/SandorJokai/Jenkins/Jenkinsfile-02)*. (*Github can not to be cloned from directories insode a repo*)